moecherry99/AlexCherryFinalYearProject/README.md

 My 4th Year Project for Software Development in GMIT.

 ## Entropy
 The idea of this game is to be a first person shooter developed in Unity 3D.
+It will feature a single-player gamemode, a multi-player game mode and a co-operative game mode in future.

 ### Map Inspiration